Get Help Today(877) 648-4288

 What Is Propoxyphene Detox?

-Propoxyphene is an Opioid analgesic that was most commonly sold under the brand names Darvon and Davrvocet.
+Propoxyphene is an Opioid Analgesic that was most commonly sold under the brand names Darvon and Darvocet.
 Similar to Methadone, this drug was used to treat mild to moderate pain.
 Propoxyphene was available in 2 generic forms—Propoxyphene and Propoxyphene with Acetaminophen.
 Propoxyphene is the main ingredient in Darvon, while Propoxyphene and Acetaminophen make up the drug Darvocet.
-At one point, Propoxyphene was commonly prescribed, but it has been banned in the United States since 2010 and in much of the rest of the world before that.
+At one point, Propoxyphene was commonly prescribed, but it was banned in the United States in 2010 and in much of the rest of the world before that.

 Darvon and Darvocet were recalled and removed from American markets because of the harmful side effects on the heart caused by Propoxyphene.
 Patients using Propoxyphene began to have extreme heart complications.
 In addition to abnormal heart rhythms, Darvocet and Darvon users experienced:

 - Heart attacks